actionml/universal-recommender/README.md

  	This will put the Universal Recommender code in `~/universal` With pio installed and running (make sure `pio status` looks good) perform the integration test with the following:

  	```
- 	pio app new handmade
+ 	$ sudo apt-get install python-pip # or other method for OS X
+ 	$ pip install predictionio datetime # to enable python test scripts
  	$ ./examples/integration-test
  	```

- 	This will import data into pio, build the Universal Recommender code, train on the data, deploy the UR server, make sample queries, compare them with expected results, and restore the config to the original, leaving you ready to create your own app with tested config and code.
+ 	This will import data into pio, build the Universal Recommender code, train on the data, deploy the UR server, make sample queries, compare them with expected results, and restore the engine.json to the original, leaving you ready to create your own app with tested config and code.

+ 	**Note**: a diff will be printed and the ordering of items may be different as long as the score is the same the test passes.

 ###Import Sample Data